Teaching Assistant Level 2 Certificate

 What else do I need to know?

 All assignments are completed electronically, so access to a computer is necessary.
-Your tutor will provide guidance on the E-portfolio system and will support you in uploading evidence that will demonstrate your competence in school or college.
+Your tutor will provide guidance on the E-portfolio system and will support you when uploading your assignments.
 Using an E-portfolio enables you to submit work and to see feedback from your tutor whenever it is convenient for you.